arteume/Scener/README.md

 # Scener (3D Scene Generation Platform)

-This project provides an interactive system for generating and visualizing 3D objects and scenes.
+This project provides an open-source interactive system for generating and visualizing 3D objects and scenes.
 It consists of two main components:

 1. **Client (Unity Application)** – User-facing application for interaction, visualization, and 3D rendering.